 - Physical Stress: My stomach (or head or back) aches all the time.
 I feel jittery and don’t feel like eating.

-For men, the idea that a man should be able to handle himself can make the experience even more confusing and difficult to handle.
-It is not uncommon for a man to start blaming himself or to become worried that people will criticise him or won’t believe him if he tells them what happened.
+For men, the idea that a man should be able to handle himself can make the experience even more confusing and difficult to deal with.
+It is not uncommon for a man to start blaming himself.
+Men also frequently become worried that people will criticise him, or won’t believe him if he tells them what happened.
 The belief that a man should always be in control of himself makes not having a clear memory of what occurred even more difficult to deal with.
 In addition, men often report concerns in relation to sexuality.
-If he was sexually assaulted by a man then there are the questions regarding whether people will think he is 'gay' and discriminate against him and if he is sexually assaulted by a woman then the idea is that he should have enjoyed it and should feel lucky.
+If he was sexually assaulted by a man then there are often questions regarding whether people will think he is ‘gay’ and discriminate against him, and if he is sexually assaulted by a woman then the idea is that he should have enjoyed it and should feel lucky.

 These concerns and difficulties may pass with time, however if they are not lessening then it is advisable to seek help.

 Taking care and respecting your choices

 Talk to someone who is able to help you.
 Remember the following points.